 Water Sanitation and Hygiene Network

-VSO’s main partner in Sierra Leone is the Ministry of Health and Sanitation, alongside civil society organisations including Water Sanitation and Hygiene Network (WASH-NET), Fambul Initiative Network for Equality (FINE Salone) and Engineers without Borders.
+VSO’s main partner in Sierra Leone is the Ministry of Health and Sanitation, Office of the National Security, Disaster Management Department, alongside civil society organisations including Water Sanitation and Hygiene Network (WASH-NET), Fambul Initiative Network for Equality (FINE), Sierra Leone and Engineers without Borders.

 Engineers Without Borders